-As of April 1, we are no longer offering COVID-19 testing.
+As of April 1, 2023, we no longer offer COVID-19 testing.
 At-home antigen tests are available at local retail pharmacies and online.
 To get a PCR test, please visit your local urgent care center.

 As a part of our effort to keep patients and staff healthy during COVID-19, our visitor guidelines are frequently changing.
 Be sure you are aware of the latest policy in effect.